velvia/filo/README.md

 also methods for accessing and iterating over all elements.

 ### Converting rows to Filo columnar chunks

+Filo is designed to enable efficient conversion and composition between rows haing heterogeneous types and Filo vectors.

 Please see `RowToColumnBuilder` and the `RowToColumnBuilderTest` for an example.
 There is a convenience function to convert a whole bunch of rows at once.